SKKbySSK/coast_audio/packages/coast_audio/README.md

   format: format,
 );

-// Read to the buffer and returns the number of frames produces final int framesRead = functionNode.outputBus.read(buffer);
+// Read to the buffer and access the audio data in 32bit floating point format. buffer.acquireBuffer((rawBuffer) {

-// Limit the buffer size to framesRead and acquire float list data buffer.limit(framesRead).acquireFloatListView((audioSampleList) {
+  final framesRead = functionNode.outputBus.read(rawBuffer);
+  final floatList = rawBuffer.limit(framesRead).asFloatListView();
   // Do whatever you want!
 });